 1. Teacher Loan Forgiveness

-Teach full-time for five academic years in a row.
+- Teach full time for five academic years in a row.

-Teach low-income students at an educational service agency or at the elementary or high school levels.
+- Teach low-income students at an educational service agency or at the elementary or high school levels.

-You must have taken out the loan before the end of your five teaching years.
+- You must have taken out the loan before the end of your five teaching years.

-Make sure you’ve never had an outstanding balance on your loan.
+- Make sure you’ve never had an outstanding balance on your loan.

 2. Public Service Loan Forgiveness

-3. Disability Discharge Forgiveness
+3. Total and Permanent Disability (TPD) Discharge

 If your loans do get discharged, you’ll be monitored for the next three years to make sure you’re actually disabled.
 If you’re no longer disabled within those three years, you’ll have to start making those payments again.

 Should I Apply for Student Loan Forgiveness?